Deploy and Roll Out PTC

 Gradual Rollout Recommendation

 To reduce risk, deploy PTC gradually rather than to the entire organization at once.
-Phase by audience (pilot groups first) and by package ecosystem (for example npm first, then PyPI, then Docker/OCI) so each path can be validated before wider rollout.
+Phase by audience (pilot groups first) and by package ecosystem (for example npm first, then PyPI, then Docker) so each path can be validated before wider rollout.

-Gradual Rollout Readiness Before ZIA Activation
+Gradual Rollout Readiness Before SASE Activation

 The Deployment Sequence still applies during phased rollout.
 Prepare endpoints first, then enable interception for the same cohort.